 In order to qualify for ranking in the top 10% of the graduating senior class, a student must complete their entire senior year (9 months) in the Gadsden Independent School District.
-To be eligible for such ranking, students who wish to graduate in less than four years or those transferring from another district, must also complete their entire senior year in Gadsden.
+To be eligible for such ranking, students who wish to graduate in less than four years or those transferring from another district must also complete their entire senior year in Gadsden.

-- Chaparral High School, Gadsden High School and Santa Teresa High School class ranking is based on GPA's according to letter grade or percentage converting to GPA points. - Chaparral High School class ranking is based on percentages, average of final grades.
+- Gadsden High School and Santa Teresa High School class ranking is based on GPA's according to letter gradeconverting to GPA points. - Chaparral High School grades 11th and 12th class ranking is based on percentage, average of final grades. - Chaparral High School grades 9th and 10th class ranking is based on GPA's according to letter grade converting to GPA points.